portableant/museologi.st/photogrammetry/gallery-70-bm.md

     doi: 10.5281/zenodo.883098
     license: CC-BY-NC-SA
 tags:
-  - Archaeology
+  - archaeology
-  - Museum
+  - museums
-  - British Museum
+  - british museum
-  - Guerrilla
+  - guerrilla
-  - 3D
+  - 3d
-  - Photogrammetry
+  - photogrammetry
 ---

 This collection of 3D scans was created for the British Museum's gallery 70.